 Gordon advises clients on a wide range of litigation and regulatory matters, including class actions, large-scale commercial litigation, and Competition Bureau Supplementary Information Requests.
 He has worked with clients on Information Governance projects across several industries, including banking, finance, retail, manufacturing, professional services, and transportation.
 Gordon frequently provides advice on best practices for data retention, defensible disposition, legal holds, and privacy.
 He is the lead author of the "Information Governance - The Risks and Rewards" chapter in E-Discovery and Information Governance in Canada, 4th edition, published by LexisNexis in 2022.

-An active member of the local community, Gordon is involved in the non-profit sector as a volunteer and consultant.
-He acts as legal counsel to HAE Canada and is currently vice president on the board of directors of AIS Toronto Inc. Gordon graduated from Queen’s University in 2004 with a Bachelor of Arts (Honours) and obtained his LLB from Queen’s University Faculty of Law in 2007.
+Prior to his current role in e-Discovery, Gordon worked for the Ministry of the Attorney General on a prominent public inquiry and practiced in insurance defence litigation.
+He is an active member of the local community and has volunteered as pro bono legal counsel and served as a board member for health care and supportive housing charities.
+Gordon graduated from Queen’s University in 2004 with a Bachelor of Arts (Honours) and obtained his LLB from Queen’s University Faculty of Law in 2007.
 He was called to the Ontario bar in 2009.

 Gordon spends most of his free time catering to the whims of his young son.